What if I'm refused a grant?

 If you disagree with our decision on your application for assistance via the Scottish Welfare Fund, please call us on 0300 5550265 and we will explain the decision to you.

-Step:2 – Scottish Welfare Fund Team (Fife Council)
+Step:2 – First Tier Review - Scottish Welfare Fund Team (Fife Council)

-If you are still unhappy with the decision you can also ask us to review the original decision, this is called a Tier 1 Review.
+If you are still unhappy with the decision you can also ask us to review the original decision, this is called a First Tier Review.

-If you would like to request a Tier 1 Review you can sent an email to email@example.com you should give:
+If you would like to request a First Tier Review you can send an email to email@example.com you should give:

 - The date and reference number from your letter